-The program is designed to bring together high-achieving students and dedicated faculty in a small university environment within the diversity of opportunity of the larger university community.
-It offers motivated students who are serious about their intellectual growth a variety of special classes enhanced by many cultural events and activities.
-The program fosters close individual contact between students and faculty and brings together talented students with many interests.
+The Honors Program is designed to bring together high-achieving students and dedicated faculty in a small university environment.
+It offers motivated students who are serious about their intellectual growth a variety of special enhanced classes.
+The program fosters close individual contact between students and faculty and brings together talented students from across campus.
 Honors courses and extracurricular activities are intended to enrich and complement other educational opportunities and programs available to Salisbury University students.

 To receive a copy of our Honors Program brochure and additional program information, please send your postal address to the Honors Program with "Interested in Honors" as the subject line.

 Ms. Joan Wallace, program management specialist for the program can be reached via email@example.com or 410-677-6556.